replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/memory.md

 title: "Memory"
 ---

-The memory preflight check can be used to detect and validate the total amount of memory on the machine.
+The memory host preflight check can be used to detect and validate the total amount of memory on the machine.

 ## Memory Collector